 Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date 32.
-RailCorp should progressively implement, within a reasonable time, level 2 Automatic Train Protection (ATP).
+RailCorp should progressively implement, within a reasonable time, level 2 automatic train protection (ATP).
 Requires further detailed review.
 The government supports the implementation of additional train protection systems.
 Implementation of level 2 ATP as detailed in the recommendation would involve the replacement of all line-side signalling on the RailCorp network with on-train control systems.
-In addition every intra and inter-state train accessing the network would also need to be equipped with level 2 ATP technology.
+In addition every intraand inter-state train accessing the network would also need to be equipped with level 2 ATP technology.
 RailCorp has already retained consultants to undertake evaluation and risk assessment regarding implementation of additional automatic train protection systems on the RailCorp network.
-RailCorp will work with the Australian Rail Track Corporation (which operates the interstate network) to develop, in conjunction with ITSR and interstate rail regulators, a national standard for an automatic train protection system.
-RailCorp will also undertake a comprehensive review which will include a risk assessment, technical feasibility and cost benefit A detailed technical review of available options.
+RailCorp will work with the Australian Rail Track Corporation (which operates the interstate network) to develop, in conjunction with ITSR and interstate rail regulators, a national standard for an automatic train A detailed technical review of available options.
 This is to be a project led by RailCorp.
 The major outcome of the project is to be a business case to support a government decision concerning implementation of ATP.
-RailCorp Open Acceptable Response 31/07/2010
+RailCorp Open Acceptable response 31/07/2011